LeNPaul/Lagrange/_posts/2020-04-21-my-first-sunset-in-germany.md

     * Maintain a balance between work and also enjoy my time in Germany as much as possible and explore the city and all the neighbouring cities.

-    * Escape plan, I wanted to forget a little bit about everything I was related to for the past years, meet new people, create new memories and a new me. specially that the people I will deal with are from different countries and cultures which gives a new refreshing perspective.
+    * A step back, I wanted to distance myself a little bit from everything I have known and reflect on that, plus, meet new people and create new memories. specially that the people I will deal with are from different countries and cultures which is a refreshing perspective.

-    * Make memories and document more, since I always skipped some stuff while travelling or having new experiences.
-I was too lazy to take enough photos or videos to document an event or experience and sometimes I regret it.
+    * Document more.
+Since I always skipped some stuff while travelling or having new experiences.
+I was too lazy to take enough photos or videos to document an event or experience and sometimes I regret it because you can easily miss out on details and forget after a while.
+Our memory is not reliable.

     * Stay away as much as I could from social media and immerse myself in the moment.

-    * I wanted to travel and visit different countries.
-Germany was now checked.
+    * I already wanted to travel and visit different countries.
+Germany was just one country on my list.

     * Most importantly, stop worrying about next steps, just go with the flow and make the most of it.

-    since these were goals, it means I didn't practice them well enough before and I set it as a new challenge for myself, and to be honest, staying alone and also in a city which is not too loud and active as Munich was served my purpose.
+    since these were goals, it means I didn't practice them well enough before and I set it as a new challenge for myself, and to be honest, staying alone and also in a city which is not too loud and active as Munich has served my purpose.

 * Career-related goals :